Local church makes sleeping mats for homeless made from plastic bags

 The mats are 6-feet by 3-feet long and are made completely out of plastic bags.

-“I crochet the mats and it takes five to seven hundred bags to make one mat,” said Johnson.
+“I crochet the mats and it takes 500 to 700 bags to make one mat,” said Johnson.

 Johnson first learned how to crochet when she was in high school, but she learned to crochet with plastic bags in the last three years.